What is research and development tax relief?

 2) Research & Development Expenditure Credit

-If your company carries out research and development, you may be eligible for tax incentives through the R&D tax credit scheme.
+If your company carries out research and development, you may be eligible for tax incentives through the R and D tax credit scheme.
 Limited companies spending money on new product development or new processes, R&D into renewable energy, or making significant improvements to existing ones, may be entitled to claim for R&D Tax Credits.